 Only an hour and a half outside of Florence you can be gliding down the slopes of Abetone where you will find up-to-date lifts, slopes for all levels and rentals equipment; it is an easy day trip with activities, lessons and fun for all ages.

 True, these are not the dizzying heights of the Swiss Alps but the competitive prices combined with the quality services make this a great option for those who are crazy about snow.
 Near the charming little town of Pistoia you will find the lofty white peaks of the Abetone ski area has over 50 kilometers of ski slopes (including black diamond runs), more than 20 lifts and peaks that reach almost 2,000 meters.
 It is a great adventure.

 For those staying a bit further south in the Val d’Orcia, you can find skiing and snowshoe hiking opportunities in the Monte Amiata area.
 Though on a much smaller scale, it is just the right place for beginners to try out the slippery slopes.
 Equipped for all levels, you will find over 10 Km of ski runs, 2 chairlifts, 10 T-bar lifts and 2 cross-country ski trails.

 And it’s not just about the skiing because you will find cross-country skiing, walks with snowshoes, trips in snowmobiles, snowboarding and hiking on the snow.

-Winter sales - saldi - start in January and everything gets its price slashed.
+Winter sales - saldi - start in January (around first weekend of the month) and everything gets its price slashed.
 Though you can still go to the outlet stores such as The Mall, you will find that the smaller shops and specialty boutiques in the city centers will offer very competitive sales.
 It is definitely a battle for your business and when the products are gone (there are no rain checks), there are no more... first come, first served.